The EDQM has warned manufacturers that hold Certificates of Suitability (CEP) of a new scam that asks for a fee for inclusion in a directory.

 While the DCEP states that it is an independent organisation it references the EDQM and uses a logo that - to our eyes at least - is very similar to the directorate's own insignia.

-EDQM spokeswoman Caroline Larsen le Tarnec told in-Pharmatechnologist.com that: “We were contacted immediately by several CEP holders who received such a fraudulent invoice,” although she declined to name the companies that have been approached for reasons of confidentiality.
+EDQM spokeswoman Caroline Larsen le Tarnec told in-Pharmatechnologist.com that: “We were contacted immediately by several CEP holders who received such a fraudulent invoice,” although she declined to name the companies involved.

 Quite what the EDQM can do about the issue is unclear given that – as stated above – the producers of the invoice make it clear that they are an independent organisation and simply request that CEP holders make the payment.